You can use the functions parse_date_time

 zacc

-to avoid confusion later on with x
+, respectively, so as to avoid confusion later on with

-from gps
+columns from dataset gps

 To center: remove the mean from the vector of data.
 To compute the